vyos/vyos-documentation/docs/contributing/build-vyos.rst

 following Debian versions installed:

 - Debian Jessie for VyOS 1.2 (crux)
+- Debian Buster for VyOS 1.3 (equuleus)
-- Debian Buster for VyOS 1.3 (equuleus, current) - aka the rolling release
+- Debian Bullseye for VyOS 1.4 (sagitta, current) - aka the rolling release

 To start, clone the repository to your local machine: